 “No,” Elaine says, shaking her head.
 “I don’t remember any fool-making.”
 Smiling to herself, she continues eating.

 Scarlet joins them soon after, pulling up a stool.
 She winces as the legs scrape on the wooden floor.
 After she’s seated and orders a strong brewed coffee, she sits in silence.
-When the coffee arrives, she stares into her mug.
+When the coffee arrives, she stares darkly into the mug.

-As Elaine finishes her breakfast and slides the plate away across the bar, Scarlet winces again.
+As Elaine finishes her breakfast and pushes the plate away across the bar, Scarlet winces again.
 “Why is it so loud in here?” the fierce woman grumbles.

 Elaine and Jake share a look.

 Mathos, comes bounding down the stairs next, his footsteps earning a gloomy scowl from Scarlet.
 He appears fresh and alert.